Long-lived SEC violation via DM/DE couplings: Seeking string embeddings

 Hence, $\epsilon<1$ only for $d=3$.
-For $d=4$, the accelerating phase may be arbitrarily long-lived (ignoring the cutoff), approaching $\epsilon = 1$ from below, but the solution would still not feature a cosmic horizon \cite{Marconnet:2022fmx, Andriot:2023wvg, Marconnet:2025vhj}.\footnote{The possibility that EFTs coupled to gravity with a cosmological horizon cannot be UV-complete has been discussed in ref.~\cite{Friedrich:2025aec}; see also refs.~\cite{Hebecker:2023qke, Andriot:2023wvg}.}
+For $d=4$, the accelerating phase may be arbitrarily long-lived (ignoring the cutoff), approaching $\epsilon = 1$ from below, but the solution would still not feature a cosmic horizon \cite{Marconnet:2022fmx, Andriot:2023wvg, Marconnet:2025vhj}.\footnote{The possibility that EFTs coupled to gravity with a cosmological horizon cannot be UV-complete has been discussed in ref.~\cite{Hassfeld:2025hjx}; see also refs.~\cite{Hebecker:2023qke, Andriot:2023wvg}.}

 A large ratio $\beta/\gamma$ favors a small $\epsilon$.
 In fact, it is not necessary for the bounds on $\beta$ and $\gamma$ to be saturated (and at the same time).
 There is therefore an obvious chance to look for $\epsilon \leq 1$.
-For instance, let us consider a 4d compactification on the product $\mathrm{S}^1 \times \mathrm{H}^5$ of a circle and a hyperbolic space.
+For instance, let us consider a 4d compactification on a compact space with constant negative curvature.
 A candidate heavy state is a Kaluza-Klein (KK) monopole \cite{Etheredge:2022opl, Rudelius:2022gbz}.
-If we assume isotropy, the curvature-induced potential and the KK monopole mass only depend on the Einstein-frame radion $\smash{\tilde{\omega}}$, with $\beta = \sqrt{3/2}$ and $\gamma = \sqrt{8/3}$.
+If we assume isotropy, the KK monopole mass and the curvature-induced potential only depend on the Einstein-frame radion, with $\beta = \sqrt{2/3}$ and $\gamma = \sqrt{8/3}$.
 In the absence of the DM/DE coupling, the orthogonal direction, i.e. the 10d dilaton $\smash{\tilde{\phi}}$, would be frozen by Hubble friction \cite{Shiu:2023fhb}.
 Clearly, this holds even with a DM/DE coupling that is aligned with the potential; see also eq. (\ref{general DMDE epsilon}).
 Then, eq.~(\ref{DMDE epsilon}) gives

+This construction generalizes including further potential terms and letting all moduli be dynamical, but we defer detailed analyses to later studies.
 Further candidate states with a growing mass are branes with all their spatial directions wrapped on internal cycles.
 These correspond to $d$-dimensional point particles whose mass equals the dimensionally-reduced tension.\footnote{Wrapped branes as DM were considered in ref.~\cite{Shiu:2003ta}.
 Their role as heavy states was also explored by ref.~\cite{Casas:2024xqy}.
-However, note that in our case we are not studying transient quasi-dS solutions, and we do not need an EFT description of the DM field.}
+However, note that in our case we are not studying transient quasi-dS solutions, and we do not explicitly need an EFT realization of DM.} Backgrounds of cosmic-string loops with increasing tension would also provide a realization of our scenario.\footnote{Loops of fundamental superstrings correspond to the same dynamical system, with $\beta \leq 0$ -- i.e. decreasing tension instead --, as recently studied by ref.~\cite{SanchezGonzalez:2025uco}.}